screetsec/TheFatRat/README.md

 #TheFatRat ( Unit for bypass av )
- ##Will be update 1.6 added Embed backdoor apk
+###Will be update 1.6 , added Embed backdoor apk & autorun script for post exploitation when you create liseners

 ##Update: Version 1.5 , Codename Unity